bartosz-maciaszek/php-rtm/README.md

 ## Basic usage

 To call any method from API you simply need to create `Rtm` class instance and service object and then push some basic information like your API key and secret.
+Additionally, you need to acquire Auth Token from Remember The Milk.
+To do that, user has to authorize your app.
+See `sample-app/rtm.php` file for details, it is explained step by step.

 ```php
 <?php